belcar-s/nova-pyright/README.md

 ## Entitlements

-Network and file system access is needed to download the Pyright language server automatically.
+Network and file system access is needed to download the Pyright Language Server automatically.